jddixon/xlreg_ml/README.md

 In such a cluster, members use the **xlReg** public server to register and exchange member IP addresses.
-When a member finishes booting, it has learned the IP addresses of its peers and the RSA keys used to encrypt traffic between members and traffic between cluster members and clients.
+When a member finishes booting, it has learned the IP addresses of its peers and the RSA keys used to set up encrypted communications between members of the cluster and between cluster members and clients.

 ## The xlReg Service